Assistant Director of Graduate Studies

 Selected Publications

 “Queer Modernist Animals.”
-In progress, forthcoming in Contemporary Queer Modernism, ed.
-Melanie Micir (Routledge).
+In Contemporary Queer Modernism, ed.
+Melanie Micir.
+Routledge, 2025.

 “If That Which Is at All: Notes Toward an Allotheory of Grace E. Lavery.”
 ASAP/Journal 6.3 (September 2021): 731-752.